nwjs/nw.js/docs/References/Window.md

 ## win.print(options)

-Print the web contents in the window without the need for user's interaction. `options` is a JSON object with the following fields:
+Print the web contents in the window with or without the need for user's interaction. `options` is a JSON object with the following fields:

+* `autoprint` `{Boolean}` whether to print without the need for user's interaction; optional, true by default
 * `printer` `{String}` the device name of the printer returned by `nw.Window.getPrinters()`; No need to set this when printing to PDF
 * `pdf_path` `{String}` the path of the output PDF when printing to PDF
 * `headerFooterEnabled` `{Boolean}` whether to enable header and footer